 Customer Service Hotline #: (800) 421-3481, Facsimile: (202) 453-6012

-During the investigation and/or grievance process for complaints of sex discrimination, the College may take a number of interim actions in order to ensure the preservation of the educational experience and the overall College environment of the reporting party.
+During the investigation and/or grievance process for complaints of harassment and discrimination, the College may take a number of interim actions in order to ensure the preservation of the educational experience and the overall College environment of the reporting party.
 These actions may include, but are not limited to: imposing a no-contact order on the responding party; residence hall room change for one or more involved parties; changes in academic schedules or assignments for one or both parties and interim suspension of the responding party.